minio/docs/source/glossary.rst

    read quorum
      The minimum number of object shards necessary to reconstruct the full object for read operations.
-     See :ref `minio-ec-basics` for more information.
+     See :ref:`minio-ec-basics` for more information.

    replication
    mirror